codesharedot/bitcoinhd-price-gnome-ticket/README.md

-# telos price gnome ticket
+# bitcoinhd price gnome ticket

-Gnome 3 desktop ticker for telos price with Python and argos.
-Rename to telos.1r.60s.py and put in ~/.config/argos
+Gnome 3 desktop ticker for bitcoinhd price with Python and argos.
+Rename to bitcoinhd.1r.60s.py and put in ~/.config/argos

 https://pythonbasics.org